Island House (Island of Sanibel)

 Island House 2021

 Island house is a unique response in the study of a family home, not only in terms of a conceptual approach, but also in contextual relationships.

 The site is situated in a conservation area on the Island of Sanibel on the west coast of Florida in the United States of America.
-During the design phase, the client lived in Austria while I am based in South Africa, which means that all communications happened via the internet.
+During the design phase, the client lived in Austria, while I am based in South Africa, which means that all communication happened via the internet.